lorenzoperry77/Projetos/F1 Barcelona Race Prediction 2026/README.md

 </p>

 <p align="center">
-  Machine learning pipeline to predict the race classification of the 2026 Formula 1 Spanish Grand Prix at Circuit de Barcelona-Catalunya — trained exclusively on 2026 season data.
+  Machine learning pipeline to predict the race classification of the 2026 Formula 1 Spanish Grand Prix at Circuit de Barcelona-Catalunya, trained exclusively on 2026 season data.
 </p>

 ---